lfloris/openshift-dev-training/Labs/Lab10-Security-Context-Constraints/using-scc-ex-1.md

 - IPC_LOCK
 ```

-Also change the name of this SCC from `restricted` to `mongodb-scc-userXX`, replacing XX with your user ID that you have been using in the labs so far.
+Also change the name of this SCC from `restricted` to `mongodb-scc`, replacing XX with your user ID that you have been using in the labs so far.
 You can also update the `kubernetes.io/description` if you wish.

 Lastly, we need to update the groups section from
 ```